kubeedge/ianvs/docs/proposals/algorithms/lifelong-learning/Implementation of a Class Incremental Learning Algorithm Evaluation System based on Ianvs.md

 ### 1.2 Goals

-This project aims to build a benchmarking for class-incremental learning in domain shift scenario on KubeEdge-Ianvs, it includes:
+This project aims to build a benchmarking for class-incremental learning in domain shift scenario on KubeEdge-Ianvs, which includes:
  - Reproduce the Multi-Domain Incremental Learning for Semantic Segmentation (MDIL-SS) algorithm proposed in the [WACV2022 paper](https://github.com/prachigarg23/MDIL-SS).
  - Use three datasets (including Cityscapes, SYNTHIA, and the Cloud-Robotic dataset provided by KubeEdge SIG AI) to conduct benchmarking tests and generate a comprehensive test report (including rankings, time, algorithm name, dataset,  and test metrics, among other details).